yearn/yearn-vaults/docs/DEPLOYMENT.md

    - Set description and symbol for vault or use suggested as default (can be changed on chain later)
 1. Confirm the Parameters are set correctly and press `y`and ENTER to deploy vault.

-1. Check new vault has ABI setup on Etherscan (until verification with Vyper and proxy is fixed on Etherscan).
+1. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using latest releases >0.3.5 to ensure verification works).

 1. Set up the vault with correct deposit limit: